 Miwa is often confused with Tiger Rose, a cultivar that also has light green reticulated leaves in the spring.
 It is hard to choose between the two as both are lovely and both grow in a vase shape.
 The ‘V’ structure necessitates that branches that cross between the two or three largest limbs are removed.
 Removing these branches allows for air flow and prevents the build up of dead leaves that can clog the space.
 All Japanese Maple require some pruning to form the structure of the tree and to remove dead branches.
 For more information see Pruning Japanese Maples.

-Acer palmatum Miwa prefers sun until early afternoon and shade after 2:00 pm in the summer.
-In the hottest climates only morning sun is recommended.
+Acer palmatum Miwa prefers sun until early afternoon and shade after 1:00 pm in the summer.
+In the hottest climates only morning sun until 11:00 am is recommended.
 Once established this cultivar can reach 6-8′ in 10 years and is hardy to -20, USDA zone 5.
 For more information please see Care and Maintenance of Japanese Maples.

-The first photo is courtesy of Buchholz Nursery and shows the spring leaves with flowers.
-The second and third photos show the transition to fall color and were taken here at the Nursery.
+The first photo shows the beautiful fall color of this special cultivar.
+The second photo is courtesy of Buchholz Nursery and shows the delicate spring color.
+The last photo shows the transition to fall color.
 Miwa was discovered and introduced by Buchholz Nursery as part of their Flora Wonder ™ Collection.